Theria

-Theria (/ˈθɪəriə/ or /ˈθEriə/; from Ancient Greek θηρίον 'wild beast') is a subclass of mammals amongst the Theriiformes.
-Theria includes the eutherians (including the placental mammals) and the metatherians (including the marsupials) but excludes the egg-laying monotremes and various extinct mammals evolving prior to the common ancestor of placentals and marsupials.
+Theria (/ˈθɪəriə/ or /ˈθEriə/; from Ancient Greek θηρίον, 'wild beast') is a subclass of mammals amongst the Theriiformes.
+Theria contains the eutherians (which includes placental mammals) and the metatherians (which includes marsupials) but excludes the egg-laying monotremes and various extinct mammals evolving prior to the common ancestor of placentals and marsupials.

 Characteristics

 Therians give birth to live young without a shelled egg.
 This is possible thanks to key proteins called syncytins which allow exchanges between the mother and its offspring through a placenta, even rudimental ones such as in marsupials.
-Genetic studies have suggested a viral origin of syncytins through the endogenization process.
+Genetic studies have suggested a viral origin of syncytins through the retroviral endogenization process, where the genome of a virus was incorporated into the host's DNA.

 The marsupials and the placentals evolved from a common therian ancestor that gave live birth by suppressing the mother's immune system.
 While the marsupials continued to give birth to an underdeveloped fetus after a short pregnancy, the ancestors of placentals gradually evolved a prolonged pregnancy.

 The exit openings of the urogenital system and the rectal opening (anus) are separated.
 The mammary glands lead to the teats.

-Therians no longer have the coracoid bone, unlike their cousins, monotremes.
+Unlike monotremes, these animals have no coracoid bone.